Efficient Reachability Analysis of Closed-Loop Systems with Neural Network Controllers: Approach

 \subsection{Tighter Reachable Sets via Partitioning the Input Set}

 NN relaxation methods can be improved by partitioning the input set, particularly when the input set is large and of low dimension.
-Here, we achieve tighter bounds by computing the reachable sets separately for subsets of $\mathcal{X}_0$, then taking the union of all reachable sets from each subset.
-This idea falls into the general framework from~\cite{everett2020robustness} of choosing a propagator (e.g., Reach-LP, Reach-SDP) and a partitioner (e.g., Uniform Gridding) for the analysis.
+Here, we achieve tighter bounds by splitting $\mathcal{X}_0$ into several subsets, computing $N$-step reachable sets for each of the subsets separately, then returning the union of all reachable sets from each subset.
+This idea falls into the general framework from~\cite{everett2020robustness} of choosing a propagator and a partitioner (e.g., uniform~\cite{xiang2018output}) for the analysis, where Reach-LP/SDP represent propagators for closed-loop systems.